Integration on the Surreals: Transseries, Borel summation and Borel summable subspaces of transseries

 We say that a transseries $\tilde{T}$ is {\bf positive} if the largest transmonomial of $\tilde{T}$ with respect to $\gg$ has a positive coefficient, negative if $-\tilde{T}$ is positive, and $\tilde{T}=0$ if all of its coefficients are zero.

 There is a striking similarity between transseries over the reals and surreal numbers written in normal form.
-Aschenbrenner, van den Dries and van der Hoeven \cite{ADH3} have exhibited a canonical elementary embedding $\iota$ of ordered differential fields of the ordered field $\mathcal{T}$ of transseries over $\RR$ into $(\mathbf{No}, \partial)$, where $\partial$ is the derivation on $\mathbf{No}$ due to Berarducci and Mantova \cite{BM2}; and by appealing to Berarducci and Mantova's analysis of the construction of $\iota (\mathcal{T}):=\mathbb{R}((\omega))^{LE}$ \cite{BM2}, Kaplan \cite{EK} has shown that $\mathbb{R}((\omega))^{LE}$ is initial.
-Since Berarducci and Mantova's construction of $\mathbb{R}((\omega))^{LE}$ is remarkably simple compared to the earlier constructions of $\mathcal{T}$, the surreal counterpart of $\mathcal{T}$ might emerge as the standard construction of this increasingly important number system.
+Aschenbrenner, van den Dries and van der Hoeven \cite{ADH3} have exhibited a canonical elementary embedding $\iota$ of the ordered differential field $\mathbb{T}$ of transseries into $(\mathbf{No} , \partial)$ that is the identity on $\RR$ and sends $x$ to $\omega$, where $\partial$ is the derivation on $\mathbf{No}$ due to Berarducci and Mantova \cite{BM2}.
+By appealing to Berarducci and Mantova's construction of $\iota (\mathbb{T}):=\mathbb{R}((\omega))^{LE}$ \cite{BM2}, Ehrlich and Kaplan \cite{EK} have shown that $\mathbb{R}((\omega))^{LE}$ is initial.
 We will have more to say about $\mathbb{R}((\omega))^{LE}$ in \S\ref{GEN}.

 The similarity between transseries over the reals and surreal numbers carries over to the fact that the topology generated by Conway's notion of absolute convergence (see \S\ref{S5}) is \emph{mutatis mutandis} the same as the following ``transseries topology'' in the space of transseries.